how-to-guides

 Select a model from Goose and paste the following prompt to have it read from Collate:

 With MCP, we are finding new ways to use Collate all the time!
-Now that you have Goose and Collate configured to work together, think you've got a great new use case?
-Show us what you've got in the Collate #mcp Slack Channel!
+Now that you have Claude and Collate configured to work together, think you've got a great new use case?
+Show us what you've got in Slack!